manuelkamp/TCS2FHEM/README.md

 partymodeon - Sets Party-Mode enabled
 partymodeoff - Sets Party-Mode disabled
 partymodestate - Returns the state of the Party-Mode
+ping - Check if the API is up and running
+stats - Returns some stats of the device
+reboot - Reboots the device

 ## FHEM API
 todo